-St. Saviour’s supports loving committments by all persons..
-Once you have reviewed the information below (also available here: Wedding Brochure April 2013, please email email@example.com with any questions you have or to proceed.
+St. Saviour’s supports loving commitments by all persons..
+Once you have reviewed the information below (also available here for download), please email firstname.lastname@example.org with any questions you have or to proceed.
 We look forward to hearing from you!

 (P.S.: Click here for a panoramic view of the interior of our sanctuary.)